mmiranda222/.statsuite/content/getting started/installation/as-container.md

 ![container and docker infrastructure](/images/container-docker-infrastructure.png)

 Use **Docker** to build containers, each one dependent form the others.
 Multiples servcies (database, transfer API, share, config., etc...) implies scaling to multiple containers.
-Docker is installed in line with the [official Dockerinstallation guidelines](https://docs.docker.com/install/overview/).<br>
+Docker is installed in line with the [official Docker installation guidelines](https://docs.docker.com/install/overview/).<br>
 Use **Docker Compose** to define and run a multi-container Docker application's services.
 Docker Compose is installed in line with the [official Docker Compose installation guidelines](https://docs.docker.com/compose/install/).<br>